DruGento/lando-akeneo/README.md

 ## 🎮 Usage

+Akeneo is available at http://akeneo.lndo.site

+Run `lando info` command to check running services and configuration.

 This config uses Lando recipe for Symfony.
 Documentation is available [here](https://docs.lando.dev/symfony/)

 The recipe comes with preconfigured commands to run composer, console and other: